Last Updated: March 26, 2026

 Are red phantom tetras the same as rosy tetras?

 No. The “rosy tetra” (Hyphessobrycon rosaceus) is a different species, though both belong to the broader “rosy tetra clade” of related species.
-Red phantoms (M. sweglesi) are smaller, more intensely colored, and have the characteristic shoulder spot that defines the phantom tetras.
+Red phantoms (M. Sweglesi) are smaller, more intensely colored, and have the characteristic shoulder spot that defines the phantom tetras.

 Why are my red phantom tetras pale?